Morning, Wednesday, 27th November 2019

 - numbers of specialist staff.

-- Publication of the Scottish Government’s guidance to local authorities which aims to ensure children with additional needs are fully supported in mainstream education by providing advice on the best learning environment for young people, including defining exclusion for the first time and how it should be delivered;
+- The Scottish Government’s guidance to local authorities which aims to ensure children with additional needs are fully supported in mainstream education, by providing advice on the best learning environment for young people, including defining inclusion for the first time and how it should be delivered;

-- A drop in the number of Co-ordinated support plans (CSPs);
+- A drop in the number of Co-ordinated Support Plans (CSPs); and

 - Calls for increased resources to support young people with ASN in mainstream education amidst funding concerns.